 1. Graduate Certificate

-A Graduate Certificate in Arts is a broad introductory qualification, usually completed over 1 semester full-time.
+A Graduate Certificate in Arts is a broad introductory qualification, usually completed over 1 or 2 semesters full-time.
 You can complete it as a freestanding qualification or as a pathway qualification into a Master degree.

 Entry requirements: A Bachelor degree or international equivalent.